 Chronic pancreatitis.
 Chronic pancreatitis is long-lasting.
 Your pancreas doesn’t heal and worsens with time.
 Chronic pancreatitis causes permanent damage to your pancreas, but it doesn’t lead to necrotizing pancreatitis very often.

 Complications.
 There are many ways pancreatitis can get worse.
 Repeated attacks of acute pancreatitis can become chronic pancreatitis.
 Chronic pancreatitis can lead to the development of conditions like diabetes or cancer.

 What Is Necrotizing Pancreatitis?

-Necrosis happens when a tissue in your body dies.
-Your body tissue can die when there isn’t enough blood flow to the area.
-Necrosis is permanent, making it a serious complication from pancreatitis.
+Necrosis happens when a tissue in your body dies due to lack of blood flow, injury, or disease.
+Necrosis is permanent, making it a serious complication of pancreatitis.